chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

-- [ ] fix: introduce paramter object should only be available when caret on: function, function args, call site the same
 - [ ] fix: cancel introduce type rename dialog still keeps it
 - [ ] fix: ignore conftest when suggesting __all__
 - [ ] fix: do not offer introduce custom type on string annotation